iotmani/documentation/content/en/tracing/trace_collection/trace_context_propagation/cpp.md

 - Environment Variable: `DD_TRACE_PROPAGATION_STYLE_INJECT="Datadog B3"`

 The value of the environment variable is a comma (or space) separated list of header styles that are enabled for injection.
-By default only Datadog injection style is enabled.
+The default injection styles are `datadog,tracecontext`.

 Extraction styles can be configured using:

 - Environment Variable: `DD_TRACE_PROPAGATION_STYLE_EXTRACT="Datadog B3"`

 The value of the environment variable is a comma (or space) separated list of header styles that are enabled for extraction.
-By default only Datadog extraction style is enabled.
+The default extraction styles are `datadog,tracecontext`.

 If multiple extraction styles are enabled, the extraction attempt is done on the order those styles are configured and first successful extracted value is used.